ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 -   single selection mode can only select leafs
 -   selection state (when set to `multiple`) of parents (if selected) should become indetermine when new rows loaded (e.g. via lazy loading)
 -   selection counts should ignore parents
 -   (maybe?) leaf-mode + multi-selection + lazy loading is considered an invalid confiuguration.
-This could mean that the Table API of `forceExpandCollapseFieldName` should be more semantically associated with lazy loading.
+This could mean that the Table API of `expansionToggleVisibleFieldName` should be more semantically associated with lazy loading.
     -   (alternative?): Could we instead just hide the selection checkbox for parent rows that have no children?

 ## Alternative Implementations / Designs